BrenKenna/pyanamo/code/LiAnamo-Beta/README.md

 ### Setup and Execute the Parallel Applications
 Since the production environment will have thousands of distinct applications querying the one table, we need to be sure that the therory holds-up.
 Since we already have our 10 test items in our workflow table, we will use those.

 For the test we are going to execute 3 parallel applications at the same time.
-In order for the test to be successful we expect that all 3 of the applications can detect Conflict Errors and that none of the 3 applications will execute the active TaskScript Keys value after flagging the conflict.
+In order for the test to be successful we expect that all 3 of the applications:

+**1. Can query the todo items. **

+**2. Can execute the task script. **

+**3. Can detect items already locked by another application (ie Raise Conflicts Errors). **

+**2. None of the 3 applications will execute the active TaskScript Keys value after raising a conflict error.**

 ```bash